 Facebook permits us to glimpse the lives of others, or join groups where we can engage with peers and mentors.
 You might learn something of use, or gain an insight, but more often than not you will find yourself staring at an unrealistic portrayal of another person’s existence, or a peer or mentor’s shameless self-promotions of success.
 This can be deeply depressing and un-motivating as you find that in comparison your own life seems boring and luckless.

 On the other hand, Facebook appears pleasurable by delivering the neurotransmitter dopamine when we get a notification.
 You wonder if someone liked your post or comment, and when they do, it literally becomes an addiction; that’s destructive to our lives.

 Facebook preys on our fear of missing out

 Equally ruinous is the fear of missing out, since some might find themselves constantly refreshing their page as to not miss any interesting content, message, or interactions.
 It is the ultimate enemy of your Focus.

 There are so many ways that Facebook is driving you to procrastination and addiction.
 You may find that willpower is not sufficient to combat this craving, so you need a powerful tool as your ally.
-FindFocus is a robust solution to this problem, and we will cover how you can use this life-changing software to block Facebook effectively.
+FindFocus or SelfControl are a robust solutions to this problem, and we will cover how you can use this life-changing software to block Facebook effectively.